Kmydesign/odin-recipes/README.md

 - It took 40 minutes to achieve this project
 - Commit messages are more difficult to process, tried phrasing with Commiting this will ...
 - Forgot to commit the basic root structure after index.html

+#### 18-0-2024

+- Added CSS properties
+- Practiced margins and padding, as well as borders
+- Issues with display : block & inline block will need further practice.
+- Remove list styles